Spatial Disparities in Fire Shelter Accessibility: Capacity Challenges in the Palisades and Eaton Fires: Shelter Estimation

-Estimating the shelter capacity for the Glendale Civic Center at 613 E Broadway, Glendale, CA 91206, involves assessing the available indoor areas and applying FEMA and Red Cross Emergency Shelter Standards.
-The Glendale Civic Center provides a variety of spaces suitable for sheltering purposes, with a total meeting space of approximately 28,985 square feet \cite{glendaleciviccenter}.
-Considering that 30\% of the space is typically unusable due to hallways, storage, and other non-shelterable areas, the estimated usable space is approximately 20,290 square feet.
-Based on the assumption that each person requires 100 square feet, the estimated shelter capacity for the facility is 202 people .
+\item \textbf{Glendale Civic Center} \\ Located at 613~E~Broadway, Glendale, CA~91206, the building area, measured from high-resolution satellite imagery, is approximately \SI{28985}{ft^2} (\SI{2692.8}{m^2}).
+Considering that about 30\% of the space is typically unusable due to hallways, storage, and other non-shelterable areas, the estimated usable area is \SI{20290}{ft^2}.
+Assuming an average allocation of \SI{100}{ft^2} per person, the estimated shelter capacity of the facility is approximately \textbf{202 people}.

 \end{itemize}